Siege of Djibo: Initial encirclement and negotiation attempts

 The siege began on 16 or 17 February 2022.
 Jihadist forces surrounded the city, preventing locals from leaving as well as supplies from coming into the settlement.
 The rebels intercepted public transport buses and goods trucks between Bourzanga and Namssiguia, informing the drivers that they would be executed if any of them tried to enter Djibo.
 They also toured villages around the city, telling the locals to leave within three days.
 The settlements of Baagadoumba, Baama, Mandali, Sintaou, Firguindi, Djaw djaw, Baakoore, Senobaani, and Inagani were abandoned, and its inhabitants relocated to Djibo, while the population of Ganoua, Sè, Petelthioudi, Pilaadi and Simbè were taken hostage by the jihadists and forbidden from entering the city.
 Thus, the city's population increased from 60,000 to 200,000–300,000 people.
 By forcing much of the local population into a very confined area within the city boundaries, the rebels put pressure on the security forces, destroyed the local economy, and made it more difficult for the government to supply Dijbo.

-The besieging rebels belong to several groups, including Ansar ul Islam and al-Qaeda-linked JNIM.
+The besieging rebels belong to several groups, including Ansarul Islam and al-Qaeda-linked JNIM.
 The rebels maintain the siege by regularly ambushing supply convoys, mining the roads into the city, erecting checkpoints, and destroying the local water infrastructure.
 By early March, shortages of food and water were already creating a "dire humanitarian situation".
 The Burkina Faso Air Force bombed jihadists near Djibo from 20 to 22 March, reportedly killing 53.
 On the other side, the rebels attacked the city in the same month, damaging the local water facilities.
 Before retreating, the rebel raiders reportedly told the locals that they would inflict a "Ukrainian death" (French: "la mort ukrainienne") on the city, referencing the then-ongoing Siege of Mariupol.